Constuelo/sublime_snippet_generator/README.rst

 2. run ``python main.py``
 3. The output files can be found inside ``snippets``

 The tabTrigger is taken from the files name (not including it's extention).
+The case can be inherited or set to lowercase.

+``lowercase = True  # Set True or False``

-The content is taken from the content of the file. the scope is set to text.html by default, the variable can be set inside the main.py file.
+The content is taken from the content of the file. the scope is set to ``text.html`` by default, the variable can be set inside the main.py file.

 ``scope = 'text.html'  # Default is text.html``
-``lowercase = True  # Set True or False``

 Example
 ------------